tlevine/www.thomaslevine.com/content/!/data-about-open-data-talk-december-2-2013/index.md

 advertised, so I tried to find users who were not employed by Socrata or its clients.
 I eventually [found some](/!/socrata-users/#also-no-tables).

-My main conclusion is that people don’t use these charting tools all that much.
+As I said above, my main conclusion is that people don’t use these charting tools all that much.
 More specifically,

 1. The people who create the most charts are people who maintain data portals
 2. Aside from those who maintain data portals, the people who create the most